-A student shall not physically assault, or cause, behave in such a way to cause, or threaten to cause physical injury to a school employee, (including substitute and student teachers), student, volunteer, chaperone, or other person (e.g., fighting).
+2.0 Fighting.
 Per the Revised School Code of the State of Michigan (PA 289 of 1995), local school districts are mandated to provide "for the safety and welfare of pupils while at school or a school sponsored activity or while en route to or from school or a school sponsored activity."
-[MCL 380.11a(3)(b)].
+[380.11a(3)(b)].
 Fighting is the aggressive physical contact between two or more individuals.
 In compliance with MCL 380.1310 and MCL 380.1311, students will be subject to suspension.

 Any student initiating, encouraging, and/or escalating a fight such as telling a student to punch another student will also be subject to suspension.
-In addition, any student in Grade 9 or above who is found in violation of Section 2.0 may result in notification to the Fraser Police of the person's possible violation of City Ordinance.
+In addition, any student in Grade 9 or above who is found in violation of Section 2.05 may result in notification to the Fraser Police of the person's possible violation of City Ordinance.